bufbuild/buf/README.md

 * **Automatic file discovery**.
 Buf walks your file tree and builds your `.proto` files in accordance with your supplied [build configuration][build_config], which means that you no longer need to manually specify `--proto_paths`.
 You can still, however, specify `.proto` files manually through CLI flags in cases where file discovery needs to be disabled.
 * **Fine-grained rule configuration** for [linting][lint_rules] and [breaking changes][breaking_rules].
 While we do have recommended defaults, you can always select the exact set of rules that your use case requires, with [40 lint rules][lint_rules] and [53 breaking change rules][breaking_rules] available.
-* **Configurable error formats** for CLI output. `buf` outputs information in `file:line:column:message` form by default for each lint error and breaking change it encounters, but you can also select JSON and, in the near future, JUnit output.
+* **Configurable error formats** for CLI output. `buf` outputs information in `file:line:column:message` form by default for each lint error and breaking change it encounters, but you can also select JSON, MSVS, JUnit, and Github Actions output.
 * **Editor integration** driven by `buf`'s granular error output.
-We currently provide linting integrations for both [Vim and Visual Studio Code][ide] but we plan to support other editors, such as Emacs and [JetBrains IDEs][jetbrains] like IntelliJ and GoLand, in the future.
+We currently provide linting integrations for both [Vim and Visual Studio Code][ide] and [JetBrains IDEs][jetbrains] like IntelliJ and GoLand, but we plan to support other editors such as Emacs in the future.
 * **Universal Input targeting**.
 Buf enables you to perform actions like linting and breaking change detection not just against local `.proto` files but also against a broad range of other [Inputs], such as tarballs and ZIP files, remote Git repositories, and pre-built [image][images] files.
 * **Speed**.
-Buf's internal Protobuf compiler compiles your Protobuf sources using all available cores without compromising deterministic output, which is considerably faster than `protoc`.
+Buf's internal Protobuf [compiler] compiles your Protobuf sources using all available cores without compromising deterministic output, which is considerably faster than `protoc`.
 This allows for near-instantaneous feedback, which is of special importance for features like [editor integration][ide].

 ## Next steps